-A course of study in Drama can establish a basis for further education and employment in the field of drama, and to broader areas in creative industries and cultural including administration institutions, arts and management, communication, education, public relations, research and science and technology.
+A course of study in Drama can establish a basis for further education and employment in the field of drama, and to broader areas in creative industries and cultural institutions, including arts administration and management, communication, education, public relations, research and science and technology.

-- demonstrate an understanding of dramatic languages - apply literacy skills - apply and structure dramatic languages - analyse how dramatic languages are used to create dramatic action and meaning - interpret purpose, context and text to communicate dramatic meaning - manipulate dramatic languages to create dramatic action and meaning - evaluate and justify the use of dramatic languages to communicate dramatic meaning - synthesise and argue a position about dramatic action and meaning.
+- demonstrate an understanding of dramatic languages - · apply literacy skills - apply and structure dramatic languages - analyse how dramatic languages are used to create dramatic action and meaning - interpret purpose, context and text to communicate dramatic meaning - · manipulate dramatic languages to create dramatic action and meaning - · evaluate and justify the use of dramatic languages to communicate dramatic meaning - synthesise and argue a position about dramatic action and meaning.

-Unit 1 Unit 2 Unit 3 Unit 4 Share How does drama promote shared understandings of the human experience? cultural inheritances of storytelling oral history and emerging practices a range of linear and nonlinear forms Reflect How is drama shaped to reflect lived experience?
-Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts Challenge How can we use drama to challenge our understanding of humanity?
-Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre associated conventions of styles and texts Transform How can you transform dramatic practice?
+Unit 1 Unit 2 Unit 3 Unit 4 Share How does drama promote shared understandings of the human experience?
+Reflect How is drama shaped to reflect lived experience? • Realism, including Magical Realism, Australian Gothic • associated conventions of styles and texts Challenge How can we use drama to challenge our understanding of humanity? • Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre • associated conventions of styles and texts Transform How can you transform dramatic practice?
 Contemporary performance associated conventions of styles and texts inherited texts as stimulus

-Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Performance 20% Summative internal assessment 3 (IA3): • Project - Practice led Project 35% Summative internal assessment 2 (IA2): • Project - Dramatic Concept 20% Summative external assessment (EA): 25% Examination - extended response
+Summative internal assessment 3 (IA3):

+Project - Practice-led Project 35%

+Project - Practice-led Project ssessment (EA): 25%

-English focuses on the study of both literary texts and non developing students literary texts, as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.
+English focuses on the study of both literary texts and non literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.